 Those footsteps are the sound of reality encroaching on oblivion and denial, of a past that Ingalls has to reconcile with his present.
 To move on, Ingalls needs the strength to let go of both by forging new relationships from or in spite of his state of effacement.
 “If Mama Was Married,” what might have happened to stripper-novelist Gypsy Rose Lee and her sister, June Havoc, who teamed up with a big name in radio?
 One stuck in infantilizing routines, the other in the rear of a cow costume, each fashioned a career out of a pipe dream of vicarious living.

-When he is discharged, the Army psychiatrist reminds Ingalls that “every single day, people get slapped because of ignorance.
+When Ingalls is discharged, the Army psychiatrist reminds him that “every single day, people get slapped because of ignorance.
 They get slapped for religion, for color, for how they talk or what they look like.”
 She encourages him to “stand up to them and tell them they’re wrong!”
 The play ends with the wish that “this will be the beginning, the beginning of a world where the only thing that does matter is each man himself for what he is himself.”

 “But I / At least gotta try [. . .].”
 While it may never be “Rose’s Turn,” the resilient Arthur Laurents—whose next project will be a revival of West Side Story—has long had a “wonderful dream” worth living, a vision of that “place for us, somewhere,” the voicing and realization of which is well worth the agony of uncovering the not always handsome face behind our masks . . .